Bachelor of Science in Physical Sciences, Secondary Education Minor

 The Bachelor of Science in Physical Sciences and Secondary Education combines broad training in the physical, chemical and environmental sciences with a minor in Secondary Education.
 Students choose one of two tracks: Chemistry or Environmental.
 This program prepares graduates to teach a variety of high school sciences: chemistry, physics, environmental science, general science and/or earth science (depending on course selections and student interests).
 Additionally, students take a series of education courses for the secondary education minor, and successfully complete a semester of student teaching in their senior year.

 This minor in secondary education has been approved by the State of Maine Department of Education and allows students to apply for certification as high school teachers.
-Students from other states should work with their secondary education advisor to secure current certification requirements for those states.

 NOTE: The Physical Sciences major may not be pursued on its own; it is to be taken in combination with the Secondary Education minor.